Sport in Oceania: Rugby Union

 Rugby union is the national sport of New Zealand, Samoa, Fiji and Tonga.
 Fiji's sevens team is one of the most successful in the world, as is New Zealand's.
 The Fiji national sevens side is a popular and successful international rugby sevens team, and has won the Hong Kong Sevens a record fifteen times since its inception in 1976.

 New Zealand has won the Rugby World Cup a record three times, and were the first nation to win back to back World Cups.
 New Zealand won the inaugural Rugby World Cup in 1987 which was hosted by Australia and New Zealand.
 Australia hosted it in 2003 and New Zealand was the host and won it in 2011.
 New Zealand also won in 2015, defeating Australia in the final.
 The Super Rugby features five teams from each of Australia and New Zealand.

 Rugby union is the national sport of Tonga, and the national team (ʻIkale Tahi, or Sea Eagles) has performed quite well on the international stage.
 Tonga has competed in six Rugby World Cups since 1987.
 The 2007 and 2011 Rugby World Cups were Tonga's most successful to date, both winning two out of four matches and in a running chance for the quarter-finals.

+Attendances

+In the 2025 league season, three rugby union clubs from Oceania recorded an average home league attendance of at least 10,000: